TheOfficialLOE/HistoryChecker/README.md

 **Usage**:
 <br/>
-Create `Config.js` in the root directory with the following schemal:
+Create `Config.js` in the root directory with the following schema:

 `{
 apiId,